sonic-net/SONiC/doc/dynamic-port-breakout/sonic-dynamic-port-breakout-HLD.md

 Interfaces in the figure:
 1. CLI will utilize `platform.json` and configDB to find out what ports to be deleted and then generate the individual port configurations into configDB.
 When port-breakout was changed successfully, CLI will update the configDB for `BREAKOUT_CFG` table.
 2. CLI will call the config management library to load configDB data into Yang instance data after generic translation, then during the port delete, it will find all the dependencies and optionally remove them automatically.
 It then translates the Yang instance data to configDB data.
 This interface is also used for config validate like syntax checks and dependency checks, whenever we are pushing data to configDB, e,g, during the port adding process.
+Note: CLI is also leaveraged to verfiy the port deletion completeness before adding the new ports.
-3. CLI will use existing RedisDB APIs or utilities like sonic-cfggen to read/write data to configDB.
+3. CLI will use existing RedisDB APIs or utilities to read/write data to configDB.
 4. This is the RedisDB interface.

 ### Yang model examples